bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 1. Use our [Docker Setup Steps](../docker/README.md) to run this repository locally

-### Using Local Enviornment For IOS

-1. Use the Capacitor instructions found here: [/docker/ios/README.md](../docker/ios/README.md)

 ### Developer user

 You can use the following credentials to login to the site locally: